U.S. actress sues anti-Islam filmmaker, YouTube in federal court

+* Huron Consulting Group Inc - Huron will purchase innosight holdings, llc for $100 million upon closing

-LOS ANGELES An actress who said she was duped into appearing in an anti-Islam film that stoked violent protests across the Muslim world took her legal bid to federal court on Wednesday in a renewed effort to force it off YouTube.
+LOS ANGELES, Sept 26 An actress who said she was duped into appearing in an anti-Islam film that stoked violent protests across the Muslim world took her legal bid to federal court on Wednesday in a renewed effort to force it off YouTube.

 The lawsuit filed by Cindy Lee Garcia names the popular online video site YouTube and its parent company Google Inc. as defendants, along with the Egyptian-American Coptic Christian from California believed to be behind the making of the film.